kddnewton/ripper-docs/events.md

 ### `symbols_new`

-`symbols_new` is a parser event that represents the beginning of a symbol literal array with interplation.
+`symbols_new` is a parser event that represents the beginning of a symbol literal array with interpolation.

 ```ruby
 %I[one two three]